mongodb-industry-solutions/retail-store-v2/resources/digitalReceipts/README.md

 Curious about how the database dump was generated?
 Check out  the documentation for the mongodump command.

+###  Step 5.
+Setup the backend

+To enable digital receipts and personalized recommendations, two microservices must be set up.
+These services are located in a separate backend repository.
+Please refer to that [repository's README](https://github.com/mongodb-industry-solutions/retail-digital-receipts-backend) for detailed setup instructions.

 ### Step 6.
 Run the demo
 Now you are all set to run the demo.
 Go back to the terminal, at the root of the application code execute the following command: